shakebugs/shake-docs/docs/android/configuration-and-data/ticket-metadata.md

 </TabItem>
 </Tabs>

-## Different from User metadata

-Use Ticket metadata to attach useful custom data to tickets.
-Examples are statuses of various app variables at the moment of ticket being sent:
-* Current chat room ID
-* List of items curreently in a shopping cart
-* Task synced true/false
-* Number of search results
-* List sorted by what
-* Video muted true/false

-Use [User metadata](android/users/update-user-metadata.md) to attach custom data to users.
-Examples are:
-* First and last name
-* User ID
-* Address
-* Subscription status
-* Date of birth
-## Clear metadata
+## Clear Ticket metadata

-If you want to clear existing metadata, you can use `Shake.clearMetadata` method.
+If you want to clear existing Ticket metadata, you can use `Shake.clearMetadata` method.

-For example, you want to clear metadata when the user logs out:
+For example, you want to clear Ticket metadata when the user leaves a chat room:

 <Tabs
   groupId="android"